Modern slavery statement

 Our employee handbook includes policies on inclusion, diversity & equality, health and safety, grievance procedures and whistleblowing.
 The Whistleblowing Policy in particular ensures that all employees know that they can raise concerns without fear of reprisal.

-We also recognise the crucial role that our People team play in preventing modern slavery during the recruitment process.
+We want our Loafers to be aware of the risks of modern slavery and trafficking, and understand how they, and the business, must be part of the solution.
+We also recognise the crucial role that our People Team play in preventing modern slavery during the recruitment process.
 We conduct eligibility-to-work checks for all new employees to safeguard against human trafficking or individuals being forced to work against their will.

-All new starters receive a copy of our Modern Slavery Statement in their induction pack
+All new starters receive a copy of our Modern Slavery Statement in their induction pack.

 Salient modern slavery risks

 We have identified that the greatest risk with respect to modern slavery is within our supply chains.
-In order to perform targeted and effective due diligence on our supply base, we use external indicator tools such as the Global Slavery Index (GSI) and the International Trade Union Confederation (ITUC) labour rights index.
+In order to perform targeted and effective due diligence on our supply base, we use external indicator tools such as the Global Slavery Index (GSI) and the International Trade Union Confederation (ITUC) global rights index.

 Our 'Achievements and Intentions' section of this statement, outlines how we're responding to the key risks that we've identified.